General Election Information

 Q2.
 What do you need to do to nominate for election to the Council?

-• Find out more about UNE Council, the object of the University, UNE's compliance commitments and understand as outlined in brief above, the role and duties of Council members.
-You are welcome to discuss the role, in the first instance, with the Deputy Returning Officer, Ms Jenny Croaker, who is contactable via email at: councilelections@une.edu.au or on 02 6773 4359.
-Alternatively, you may contact the Returning Officer, Ms Gabrielle Price via email at: councilelections@une.edu.au or on 02 6773 3445.
+• Find out more about UNE Council, the object of the University, UNE's compliance commitments and understand, as outlined in brief above, the role and duties of Council members.
+You are welcome to discuss the role, in the first instance, with the Deputy Returning Officer, Jenny Croaker, who is contactable via email at: returning_officer@une.edu.au or on 02 6773 4359.
+Alternatively, you may contact the Returning Officer, Kate McNarn via email at: returning_officer@une.edu.au or on 02 6773 1241.

 • Check the eligibility criteria (see below) for the relevant election.
 This criteria has also been outlined within the call for nominations email.

-• If you are happy to proceed, respond to the invitation to nominate (via the specific call for nomination email you have received from BigPulse).
+• If you are eligible and wish to nominate, follow the instructions you will receive in an email from BigPulse.
 You will be asked to answer a number of questions, to make a number of declarations and to provide a short candidate statement (of 200 words or less) outlining your relevant experience and/or qualifications.
 You can also upload a photograph as part of your candidacy.

 • Please be aware that: